-As part of my teaching responsibilities I am co-responsible for the optional module Smart cards/Tokens Security and Applications (IY5606) module, an advanced and optional module on the Information Security Masters programme at Royal Holloway.
-I am also the MSc Projects Director (MSc Projects) for the Information Security Masters programme.
-Furthermore, I am also responsible for the IY2760 and CS3760 (Introduction to Information Security) second and third year undergraduate computer science courses.
+As a part of my teaching commitments at Royal Holloway, I am responsible for the Smart cards, RFID and Embedded Systems Security and Applications (IY5606) module, an advanced and optional module on the Information Security Masters programme, I also was the MSc Projects Director (MSc Projects) for this Masters programme.
+Furthermore, was also responsible for the Smart Cards, Token Security and Applications modules for UG Third Year (IY3606) and MSci (IY4606) computer science courses.

-I am also supervising a number of PhD students in topics related to payment system security, RFID security, automotive and embedded systems security, resilient embedded sensors, cloud execution attacks and countermeasures.
-I am constantly looking for strong candidates with background in computer science, information security or electronic/computer engineering (knowledge of cryptography is desirable, but not essential) to our team of PhD students.
-The successful candidate (http://www.findaphd.com/search/projectDetails.aspx?PJID=44472) will ideally have good practical skills (such as experience in software development), communication and team working skills.
-A strong interest in information security problems that aim to bridge theory and practice in embedded systems, mobile devices, smart cards and RFIDs is desirable.
+I am also supervising a number of PhD students in topics related to trusted execution environments, payment system security, automotive and embedded systems security, resilient embedded sensors, cloud execution attacks and countermeasures.
+I am constantly seeking strong candidates, with a background in computer science, information security, electronics engineering or computer engineering (knowledge of cryptography may not be essential), to join my team of PhD students.
+The successful candidates (http://www.findaphd.com/search/projectDetails.aspx?PJID=44472) will ideally have proficient practical skills, such as experience of software development, as well as good communication and team working skills.
+A strong interest in information security problems, that aim to bridge the gap between theory and practice in embedded systems, mobile devices, cloud execution and cyber resilience, will be ideal.

-In parallel to my academic duties I have also worked as an independent consultant in a number of information security related projects and in areas including, NFC security, smart card security, security protocol design/reviews, chip migration project management, etc. Prior to my academic career I was working as Senior Consultant in Steer Davies Gleave (a major transport consultancy company) responsible for advising transport operators and financial institutions on the use of smart card technology and various Information Security Issues.
-I have also worked for Visa International as Manager in multi-application smart card technology.
-Since completing my PhD I worked as a researcher in the Information Security Group in Royal Holloway.
-During my PhD studies I also acted as a consultant in a number of Information Security and Smart card related projects
+In parallel to my academic responsibilities, I have also worked as an independent consultant on a number of information security projects, and in areas including NFC security, smart card security, security protocol design and reviews, chip migration project management, and so on.
+Prior to my career in academia, I was a Senior Consultant at Steer Davies Gleave (a major transport consultancy company), responsible for advising transport operators and financial institutions on the use of smart card technology and various Information Security Issues.
+I have also worked for Visa International as a manager in multi-application smart card technology.

-I continue to act as a consultant on a variety of topics including smart card security, key management, information security protocols, mobile devices, NFC security, smart card and mobile device migration program planning/project management for financial institutions, transport operators and technology integrators.
+I continue to act as a consultant on a variety of topics: smart card security; key management; information security protocols; mobile devices; NFC security; smart card and mobile device migration program planning; and project management for financial institutions, transport operators and technology integrators.
 I have participated in, and lead, numerous teams of Information Security Group consultants in high profile and successful consultancy projects.